Kırşehir

-Kırşehir, historically known as Mocissus or Mokissos (Μωκισσός) and Justinianopolis (Ἰουστινιανούπολις) in ancient times, is a city in Turkey.
+Kırşehir is a city in Turkey.
 It is the seat of Kırşehir Province and Kırşehir District.
 Its population is 162,989 (2023).

 History

 Malkaya is a monument with rock inscriptions that belongs to Hittites civilization.

 The history of Kırşehir dates back to the Hittites.
 During the period of the Hittites, the basin of Kırşehir was known as the country of "Ahiyuva", meaning "the Land of the Achaeans", as the Greeks were known to the Hittites.
 This basin also took the name Cappadocia at the time of the Romans and Byzantines.

 Kırşehir was once known as Aquae Saravenae.
 The Seljuks took the city in the 1070s and bestowed the current name.
 In Turkish, "Kır Şehri" means "steppe city" or "prairie city".
 It became the chief town of a sanjak in the Ottoman vilayet of Angora, which possessed, c.
 1912, 8,000 inhabitants, most of them Muslim Turks.

 In the 19th century, Kırşehir was attached to the sanjak of Ankara.
 From 1867 until 1922, Kırşehir was part of Angora vilayet.
 In 1924, Kırşehir was made capital of the new Kırşehir Province.
 Mustafa Kemal Atatürk visited the city in 1921 and 1931.